-A relatively new type of litigation has arisen with the advent of social media and the increase in the pervasiveness of celebrity culture: misappropriation of likeness.
-This is based on the idea that individuals have certain legal rights to their own personal brand, although they may not specifically have copyrights or trademarks connected with it.
-It is an increasingly common issue for public figures who have created a recognizably distinct personal brand and rely on its protection to preserve their livelihood.
+Misappropriation of likeness is based on the idea that individuals have certain legal rights to their own personal brand, although they may not specifically have copyrights or trademarks connected with it.
+This is an increasingly common issue for public figures who have created a recognizably distinct personal brand and rely on its protection to preserve their livelihood.

-Our complex litigation group has the resources, expertise and commitment to help you win your case.
+The Business Trial Group has the resources, expertise, and commitment to ensure that you are fairly compensated for your intellectual property.
 We believe that hard work should be acknowledged and protected, not stolen or misused.

 Because intellectual property cases can be complex, it is important to have an experienced legal team on your side.
 Our contingency-fee model aligns our interests with yours, so that every legal path we pursue is for one purpose: to win your case.